Skip to main content

 base_url: "<base-url>"

-ConfigCat's CDN url.The CDN base url (forward proxy, dedicated subscription) from where the SDK will download the config.json.
+ConfigCat's CDN URL.The CDN base URL (forward proxy, dedicated subscription) from where the SDK should download the config JSON.

 my_sdk: